kwon-young/units/README.md

 ## List of quantities and units

 Here is an exhaustive list of [quantities](Quantities.md) and [units](Units.md) that you can use out of the box with this library.
+Be aware that the symbols referenced in `Units.md` are symbols as they would be printed by `qformat` and not necessarily how you would use them in code.

 You will also find a hierarchical graph representation of quantities in [quantities.pdf](quantities.pdf)